How to Republish on Medium Without an SEO Penalty

 By specifying a canonical tag, you guide search engines to prioritise one URL over others, thus preventing duplicate content issues and consolidating the ranking signals to the preferred URL.
 For example, suppose you have the same content accessible via multiple URLs.
 In that case, you can use a canonical tag to point to the main URL, ensuring that search engines recognise it as the authoritative version.

-With proper canonical tags, search engines might be clear about which version of your content to index and rank.
+With proper canonical tags, search engines are clear about which version of your content to index and rank.

 When you republish your content on platforms like Medium without properly setting canonical tags, search engines like Google may encounter duplicate versions of the same content.